yamanju/IMDb-Sentiment-RoBERTa/README.md

 ● Evaluate the model's performance on the test dataset using appropriate metrics (accuracy, precision, recall, F1 score).

 ● Analyze the model's predictions to identify patterns in errors or misclassifications.

+Model

+In this research, the Roberta model developed by Liu et al. at Facebook AI was employed.
+Building upon the groundbreaking BERT model introduced by Devlin et al., Roberta enhances and surpasses previous benchmarks by eliminating the Next Sentence Prediction (NSP) objective.
+Instead, it adopts a training approach with significantly larger mini-batch sizes and learning rates.
+Utilizing the ubiquitous transformer architecture proposed by Vaswani et al., Roberta comprises an encoder stack of L layers, each containing A self-attention heads and a hidden dimension of H. This architectural refinement contributes to the model's superior performance in natural language understanding tasks, setting new standards in the field of deep learning-based language modeling and sentiment analysis.